jgold6/Xamarin-iOS-LockScreenAudio/README.md

-This sample is loosely based on the Objective-C guide and sample I found at: http://www.sagorin.org/ios-playing-audio-in-background-audio/ The obnjective-C sample app can be found at: https://github.com/jsagorin/iOSBackgroundAudio
+This sample is loosely based on the Objective-C guide and sample I found at: http://www.sagorin.org/ios-playing-audio-in-background-audio/ The objective-C sample app can be found at: https://github.com/jsagorin/iOSBackgroundAudio

 This sample demonstrates using the MPMediaQuery (with filters), AVQueuePlayer, AVAudioSession, and the MPNowPlayingInfo API's.
 In addition it demonstrates setting up a quick scroll index when there are multiple sections for each index, in other words there are A-Z indexes but of course there may be multiple artists with the same first letter, so this shows how to implement the indexing in this scenario.